Code of Discipline

 The Supreme Court has established the minimal procedural that must be followed before a student may be disciplined or suspended for less than ten days as follows:

-- The student must be informed of what rule he/she has broken.
+- The student must be informed of what rule the student has broken.

-- The student will be given an explanation of why it is believed that he/she has broken the rule if he/she denies it.
+- The student will be given an explanation of why it is believed that they have broken the rule if the student denies it.

-- The student will be given a chance to tell his/her version of what happened.
+- The student will be given a chance to tell their version of what happened.

 Ordinarily these procedures are followed before a suspension takes place.
-However, if the student’s conduct is dangerous to other persons or threatens to disrupt school, he/she may be suspended immediately.
+However, if the student’s conduct is dangerous to other persons or threatens to disrupt school, the student may be suspended immediately.
 In such cases, the due process must be provided as soon as reasonable.

 When a suspension for a period longer than ten consecutive days, or expulsion is being considered, the student is entitled to more formal due process protections as follows: